 By definition, a captain is someone who leads others.
 Whilst it is easy to focus on the quickest, technically gifted and hardy players, what really makes a captain great is his ability to put his team-mates first.

-Being a great soccer captain is more than just pure ability, but you already knew that.
+Being a great soccer captain is more than just pure ability.
+But you already know that.